dtransposed/dtransposed.github.io/_posts/2020-01-03-Bayesian-Linear-Regression.md

 ---
 layout: post
-crosspost_to_medium: true
+comments: true
 title: "Tutorial - Sequential Bayesian Learning - Linear Regression"
-author: "Damian Bogunowicz"
-categories: blog
-tags: [machine learning, tutorial, regression, Bayesian]
-image: sequential_bayes.jpg
+excerpt: "Step-by-step tutorial on sequential Bayesian learning, along with the accompanying code.
+I use linear regression using maximum likelihood estimation to obtain a probabilistic estimate of the parameters of the linear model."
+mathjax: true
 ---

 While I was tutoring some of my friends on the fundamentals of machine learning, I came across a particular topic in [Christopher M. Bishop's "Pattern Recognition and Machine Learning"](https://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738).
 In Chapter 3, the author gives a great, hands-on example of Bayesian Linear Regression.
 I have noticed that many students (including yours truly back in the days) struggle with in-depth understanding of this particular example of sequential Bayesian learning.
 I think it is one of the most eye-opening moments in the ML course to fully grasp what happens in that framework.
 I have learned that coding this particular example really helps with understanding the concept.
 This is why I have decided to present my approach on that particular challenge.

 This example requires from the reader some basic machine learning knowledge, such as understanding of Bayes' theorem (here I can recommend a [very recent, excellent video by 3brown1blue](https://www.youtube.com/watch?v=HZGCoVF3YvM)), fundamentals of probability distribution or linear models.
 Once I have finished this blog post I have consulted my solution with a [similar notebook](https://github.com/zjost/bayesian-linear-regression/blob/master/src/bayes-regression.ipynb).
 While I personally think that my code is more elegant, one can refer to this work for more detailed theory.

-# Sequential Bayesian Linear Regression Tutorial
+## Sequential Bayesian Linear Regression Tutorial

-## The Goal of the Tutorial
+### The Goal of the Tutorial

 In our task, there is some function.
 We know, that this function is linear.
 Additionally, the function is also noisy.
 We may assume additive, Gaussian noise.
 Our goal is create a parametrized model